Tax Return, Audit Experiences

 A tire retailer in New Hampshire was presented with a $109,000 tax bill by the state of Massachusetts.
 That was because the state of Massachusetts claimed that Massachusetts residents crossed state lines to buy tires in New Hampshire where there is no sales tax.
-Following this case the state of New Hampshire passed a law stating that no outside state tax collection agency can attempt to extract taxes from New Hampshire businesses for purchases by non-New Hampshire residents.
+Following this case, the state of New Hampshire passed a law stating that no outside state tax collection agency can attempt to extract taxes from New Hampshire businesses for purchases by non-New Hampshire residents.

 One tax preparer who owned his own tax firm was raided by IRS agents because he was suspected of tax fraud.
-He was not guilty, and the court confirmed it.
-After his ordeal he sued the IRS and successfully obtained monetary compensation.
+He was not guilty and the court confirmed it.
+After his ordeal, he sued the IRS and successfully obtained monetary compensation.

 A man owned a service station and a car wash.
 He was able to make around $70,000 a year from his business.
 Then he passed away, leaving his son and wife to take care of the business.
 He left behind municipal bonds and a life insurance policy.
 However, the land that the service station stood on grew in value to around $1.7 million.
-They are now forced to sell the service station because they are unable to pay the estate tax on the property.
+They were forced to sell the service station because they were unable to pay the estate tax on the property.